dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 ## About Docker

 ### Images
-An image is everything need to run (an application in) a container.
+An image is everything needed to run (an application in) a container.
 It's a linux filesystem and any dependencies.

 ### Containers
 Containers are isolated processes.
 You should generally run one process per container.
-So you can have a container for your mysql database, and a container for a nodejs application.
+For example, you can have one container for your mysql database and one for a nodejs application.
 Containers can communicate with each other using networking.

 ### Networking
 Containers can refer to each other based on their names, which resolve to their IP addresses on the docker network.